rathena/rathena/doc/script_commands.md

 **OnPCDieEvent**:

 This special label triggers when a player dies.
-The variable 'killerrid' is set to the ID of the killer.
+The variable '`killerrid`' is set to the ID of the killer.

 ---------------------------------------